apdavison/fairgraph/README.md

 ## Storing and editing metadata

-For those users who have the necessary permissions to store and edit metadata in the Knowledge Graph, **nartools* objects can be created or edited in Python, and then saved back to the Knowledge Graph, e.g.:
+For those users who have the necessary permissions to store and edit metadata in the Knowledge Graph, **fairgraph* objects can be created or edited in Python, and then saved back to the Knowledge Graph, e.g.:

 ```
 from nar.core import Person, Organization